-char, nchar, unichar, univarchar, varchar, nvarchar, and text
+char, nchar, unichar, univarchar, varchar, nvarchar, unitext, and text

-All character, text, and datetime data must be enclosed in single or double quotes when you enter it as a literal.
+All character, text, date and time data must be enclosed in single or double quotes when you enter it as a literal.
 Use single quotes if the quoted_identifier option of the set command is set on.
 If you use double quotes, Adaptive Server treats the text as an identifier.